WebEngineering-Univaq/WE_Lecture_Slides/english/Javascript_EN.md

 /*
- The object will have two properties, v and w, the former initialized through the constructor parameter a, and a method m, which returns the value of property v added to its parameter x
+ The object will have two properties, v and w, the former initialized through the constructor parameter a, and a method m, which returns the value of property v added to its parameter
 */

 var o = new myObject(2);